Chase Ink Business Preferred Review

 When you redeem points through the Chase Ultimate Rewards online portal for travel, they’ll be worth 25% more than other redemption methods.
 For example, 25,000 points will be worth $312.50 instead of $250, and 50,000 points will stretch to $625 instead of $500.

 Additionally, you can redeem your points for cash back in the form of a statement credit or deposited into an eligible US bank account.
-You can also redeem points for Apple purchases through Chase Ultimate Rewards for gift cards from over 150 brands and/or transfer your points on a 1:1 basis to 13 different airline and hotel travel partner programs.
+You can also redeem points for Apple purchases through Chase Ultimate Rewards, gift cards from over 150 brands, and/or transfer your points on a 1:1 basis to 13 different airline and hotel travel partner programs.

 The Ink Business Preferred’s biggest drawback is its annual fee.
 Chase charges card members $95 per year to use the card.
 While $95 isn’t a massively high number for a card offering lucrative spending rewards, it’s still something you have to hand over annually.

 You’ll also want to factor the annual fee into calculating how much you might earn with the card.
-Assuming you only spend in the bonus points categories and redeem those points earned for travel, you’ll need to spend — at a minimum — at least $2,533 to offset the annual fee ($95 annual fee / 3 points per dollar × 1.25 travel redemption = $2,533).
-Of course, assuming you spend outside the bonus categories or redeem your points for something other than travel, your actual target spending point may be higher.
+Assuming a) you only spend in the bonus points categories and b) you redeem all those points earned for travel, you’ll need to spend at least $2,533 to offset the annual fee ($95 annual fee / 3 points per dollar × 1.25 travel redemption = $2,533).

-While you will have to deal with the $95 annual fee, there’s no foreign transaction fee to factor in when traveling.
-Coupled with the other reward perks for travelers, the lack of a foreign transaction fee will make Ink Business Preferred a tantalizing option for frequent fliers.
+While you will have the $95 annual fee, there’s no foreign transaction fee to factor in when traveling.
+Coupled with the other reward perks for travelers, the lack of a foreign transaction fee makes Ink Business Preferred an appealing option for frequent fliers.

 As with most other credit cards, there are a few additional fees to consider.
 Balance transfers charge either $5 or 5% of each transfer (whichever is higher), while cash advances will cost an extra $15 or 5% of each transaction (whichever is higher).
 Besides those fees, late or returned payments will cost the industry standard $40.